 A good methodology draws a thin line between hardworking and clever working candidates.
 With fewer sources of information, the latter proves to be more profitable.
 With additional sources, though, the former is less helpful.

-When Should You Start Preparing for UPSC Civil Services Exam?
+When Should You Start to Prepare for UPSC Civil services Exam?

 Some candidates begin studying for the Civil Services exams as soon as they graduate from high school, while others begin studying only seven months before the exams.
 Because you can only take the exam once you graduate, the best time to start studying is during your last years of college.

-Top Tips on How to Prepare for UPSC Exam?
+Top Tips on How to Prepare for UPSC?

 1. Understand the Syllabus and Create a Strategy